romano-francesco/algorithms-and-data-structure-project-2019/README.md

 ## User commands

-Once launched the program, users can give the following inputs:
+Once launched the program, users can give the following commands and inputs:

 Command | input
 ------------ | -------------